actulio/genetic-obfuscator/README.md

 g++ main.cpp -O3 -pthread -o main.bin
 ```

-GCC has a bug that, for the code related to execution in memory to work properly, you need to add a optimization directive such as -O3.
+GCC has a bug that for the code related to execution in memory to work properly, you need to add a optimization directive such as -O3.
 This is not an issue when compiling with Clang.
 Also, the -pthread flag is required to link the multithreading library.
 You may also want to add -Wall and -g flags to improve debugging experience.

 To run it, use: